-Data demonstrates that at CWC 3, students who are socioeconomically disadvantaged outperform other socioeconomically disadvantaged students statewide and in the District.
+Data demonstrates that at existing schools in the CWC LA region, students who are socioeconomically disadvantaged outperform other socioeconomically disadvantaged students statewide and in the District.

-While CWC 3 is sensitive to socioeconomic differences and ensures all students have full access to the educational, extracurricular, and social activities at the Charter School, CWC 3 has not found systematic research that correlates socioeconomic status with school achievement in a way that can lead to a pedagogical generalization.
+While CWC 4 is sensitive to socioeconomic differences and will ensure all students have full access to the educational, extracurricular, and social activities at the Charter School, CWC 4 has not found systematic research that correlates socioeconomic status with school achievement in a way that can lead to a pedagogical generalization.
 We believe that all students can learn when given the proper instruction and support.
-If students that are socioeconomically disadvantaged are low-achieving, struggle with learning differences or are identified as English Learners, CWC 3 utilizes strategies described in other sections of this petition.
+If students that are socioeconomically disadvantaged are low-achieving, struggle with learning differences or are identified as ELs, CWC 4 will utilize strategies described in other sections of this petition.
+Some socioeconomically disadvantaged students may also be designated as an EL and/or LTEL, in which case the supports and progress monitoring will overlap with those described above for ELs and LTELs.

-At the start of their educational career at CWC 3, individual students are identified as lowincome through the completion of our lottery interest form and enrollment packet.
-This enrollment packet includes questions that allow CWC 3 to identify whether or not a student qualifies for free or reduced price lunch per the National School Lunch Program's criteria.
-Teachers and Teaching Associates monitor the academic growth of all students, including those identified as low-income, using all of the tools within our comprehensive suite of assessments.
-This monitoring includes our ongoing protocol to analyze academic data.
-During professional development, the CWC 3 team focuses on developing specific action plans to address students, including those within this subgroup, who are not performing at grade level.
-CWC 3's Student Success Team is also responsible for identifying students and families who need additional resources or supports, including referrals to community service organizations.
-CWC 3 serves a diverse student population, both ethnically and socioeconomically and is sensitive to the needs and strengths of all of our families.
-Establishing an inclusive learning environment for all students is at the heart of CWC 3.
+CWC 4 will identify whether or not a student qualifies for free or reduced price lunch per the National School Lunch Program's criteria.
+Forms that identify whether or not a student qualifies for free or reduced price lunch will be provided each year to all families at the Charter School.
+Teachers and Teaching Associates will monitor the academic growth of all students, including those identified as low-income, using all of the tools within our comprehensive suite of assessments.
+This monitoring will include our ongoing protocols to analyze academic data.
+During professional development, the CWC 4 team will focus on developing specific action plans to address students, including those within this subgroup, who are not performing at grade level.
+CWC 4's Student Success Team will also be responsible for identifying students and families who will need additional resources or supports, including referrals to community service organizations.

+CWC 4 will serves a diverse student population, both ethnically and socioeconomically and is sensitive to the needs and strengths of all of our families.
+Establishing an inclusive learning environment for all students is at the heart of CWC 4.
 We believe that learning should be accessible to every student, regardless of background, and that teaching and learning should honor all experiences.
-To that end we:
+To that end we will: